Terry McLaurin Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Recent Performances

-- In last week's outing against the Cowboys, McLaurin was targeted six times, picking up 40 yards on three receptions.
+- In last week's matchup with the Cowboys, McLaurin reeled in three passes for 40 yards while being targeted six times.

-- McLaurin's five receptions over his last three outings have yielded 91 yards (30.3 ypg).
-He's been targeted 13 times.
+- McLaurin has 91 receiving yards on five catches (13 targets) over his last three games, averaging 30.3 yards per game.

 McLaurin's Washington Teammates